By Amanda Hall

 Finding the Perfect Pineapple

 An interesting thing about pineapples is that they don’t actually ripen after picking.
 Although they do change color from green to yellow and then later to brown, the fruit on the inside is not really changing or sweetening.
 Pineapples are best enjoyed as soon as you can after picking but picking at optimal ripeness.
-Which means, the best way to have a pineapple is soon after it’s been picked here on Maui!
+This means the best way to have a pineapple is soon after it’s been picked here on Maui!